Boundaries: What They Are And How to Set Them

 - How you protect your thoughts and beliefs.

-- Asking for respect for your thoughts and ideas, choice in what is talked about, and speaking up if someone puts down your beliefs.
+- Asking for respect for your thoughts and ideas, choosing what you talk about in regards to your beliefs, and speaking up if someone puts down your beliefs.

 - Example: "I ask that you respect my vegetarian beliefs by not making those jokes to me."